 When most people think of garnet gemstones, they think of the deep red color that is most common in garnets.
 However, many people don't know that garnet comes in a wide range of colors including green, purplish red, orange, pink, and every other color!
 In fact, garnets can occasionally even display color-changing properties!
 Different color varieties have different rarities and therefore garnets come in a wide variety of value and price.
 Garnet displays incredible brilliance and dispersion that meets and even exceeds diamond in some cases.
 It is an incredibly beautiful and underrated gemstone!

-The garnet below is from our Staghead Mine and is a 2.74ct pink Mahenge Malaya garnet called "Wine."
+The garnet below is a 2.74ct pink Mahenge Malaya garnet.
 This stone displays gorgeous brilliance and color-shifting.

 We have worked with many different types of garnet including (but not limited to):